scala/scala3/docs/_spec/04-basic-definitions.md

 - The variance position of a method parameter is the opposite of the variance position of the enclosing parameter clause.
 - The variance position of a type parameter is the opposite of the variance position of the enclosing type parameter clause.
-- The variance position of the lower bound of a type declaration or type parameter is the opposite of the variance position of the type declaration or parameter.
+- The variance position of the lower bound of a type definition or type parameter is the opposite of the variance position of the type definition or parameter.
 - The type of a mutable variable is always in invariant position.
 - The right-hand side of a type alias is always in invariant position.
 - The prefix ´p´ of a type selection `´p.T´` is always in invariant position.